github-baron/FloatingMeasure/README.md

 - idea of "aliases" like : "1\*V\*A = 1\*W" or "1\*kg\*m\*m/s/s = 1\*J"... just an idea
 - any extension of pre and base measures (see above example: "kg" is missing)
-- handling offsets in (i.e. especially temperatures are neglected at the moment)
+- handling offsets (i.e. especially temperatures are not supported at the moment)
     - recalculation to SI-measures
     - simplification of complex measures